czurnieden/primesieve/README.md

 ```javascript
 var primorial = eval(p.primes(8).join("*"));
 ```
-Yes, eval is not the devil; it has its uses but not in this way.
+Yes, eval is not the devil; it has its uses although not here.

 ##Test

 A test with a `vows` script is implemented.
-Please run if `vows` is installed`
+Please run if `vows` is installed:

 ```shell
 npm test